AANO-MET-CS-673-All-Vibes/BackEnd/docs/Backend API Design Draft.md

 ## Account creation
 Accounts are created via HTTP POST request to `/create` or `/websignup` for mobile and web clients, respectively, again to cope with CORS restrictions much like authentication.

 The minimum information required to create an account are email, name, gender, and date of birth.
 Gender is stored as an integer, where 0 is male, 1 is female, and any other value is other.
-Upon successful account creation, the following JSON object is returned.
+This is all sent via HTTP POST along with the request.

 Upon successful account creation, the web-oriented `/websignup` will redirect to `/home` on the client server via HTTP GET with two parameters: `id` and `token`.
 The client can then store these in cookies to maintain sessions later and to allow access to the remaining functions.